Spec-ify/specify/docs/file-structure.md

 ### [Settings.cs](/client/Settings.cs)

-This has the class that contains.. well.. the settings.
+This has the class that stores the settings set by the user.
 It modifies Monolith.cs's behavior depending on the set variables.

 ### [Progress.cs](/client/Progress.cs)